Michelin Connected Fleet Implements Advanced Telematics Solution To Improve Fleet Management

 - Usage-based Insurance: To develop open APIs for insurance and leasing companies

-With this multifaceted system in place, Michelin Connected Fleet achieved an average cost saving of £660 ($1,000) per vehicle for their customers annually.
-The PaaS platform improved driver safety, reducing speeding by up to 70% and exceeded sustainability goals by lowering CO2 emissions by 230,000 tons in the first year alone.
+This Michelin fleet solution by Ness achieved an average cost saving of £660 ($1,000) per vehicle for their customers annually.
+The PaaS platform improved driver safety across connected fleet services and connected fleet integration, reducing speeding by up to 70% and exceeded sustainability goals by lowering CO2 emissions by 230,000 tons in the first year alone.